aoloe/scribus-manual-installing/NOTES.md

 you then have a dmg that you can install as every other dmg...

-## Homebrew
+### Homebrew

-If you have Homebrew installed, you can use it instead of downloading the DMG.
+If you have Homebrew installed, you can use it instead of downloading the dmg file.

-## First launch of Scribus
+### First launch of Scribus

 Like most indipendent Software, Scribus is not signed with an Apple Developer Certificate.
 The first time you open Scribus, you cannot double click the Scribus icon or a Scribus document.
 For the first start, you need to use the open command in the context menu: right click (or ctrl-clik) on the application Icon and choose "Open", carefully read the message and if you agree with it, click the "Open" button to start Scribus.